 After you have done all this preparation, it is time to move your frog to a cold environment.
 Cold means that the room should be above 50 degrees Fahrenheit and below 68 degrees.
 Also, keep in mind that the temperature can vary a bit In the room and that is no problem.
 But if the temperature goes below 50 degrees, you should move the frog to another location.

 I have always found the way frogs eat an awesome thing to see.
 Did you know that frogs close their eyes and retract them through the holes in their skull to push down food down their throat?
 Now you do!

 The digestion of the food starts in the mouth when it catches its prey.
 The frog uses his tongue to catch the prey and then uses his maxillary teeth to hold on to it.
-He then swallows its prey entirely and when he swallows he closes his eyes and retract them to push down the prey and to propel the food towards the esophagus.
+He then swallows its prey entirely and when he swallows he closes his eyes and retract them to push down the prey and to propel the food towards the oesophagus.